karlorg/drunken-octo-avenger/README.md

 ## setup

 I recommend cloning this repository inside an existing directory that's just for this project.
-The sqlite database will be created one directory up from the repo, and that's also where I recommend you put your virtualenv and the setup script below will do the that.
+The setup scripts (see below) will create the database file and Python virtual environments one level up from the repository root.

-## setup script
+### setup script

 Run the setup script, give the python version you wish to use as the only argument.